prrao87/tweet-stance-prediction/README.md

 [The methodology is described in detail in this Medium post](https://towardsdatascience.com/transfer-learning-in-nlp-for-tweet-stance-classification-8ab014da8dde) and compared (in detail) the transfer learning approaches used.

-Subtask A requires us to classify Tweets in response to a particular topic into one of three classes: *Favor*, *Against* and *None*.
+For subtask A, the goal is to classify Tweets in response to a particular topic into one of three classes: *Favor*, *Against* and *None*.
 The provided notebooks attempt this using a technique in deep learning called *transfer learning*.
 While transfer learning has been ubiquitous throughout computer vision applications since the success of ImageNet, it is only since 2017-18 that significant progress has been made for transfer learning in NLP applications.
 There have been a string of